OI-wiki/i18n/docs/ds/dsu.md

 ## Find

 First let's hear a story: Several families hold banquets and there are too many people because they usually live a long life.
 Due to long time separation and aging, these people gradually forget their relatives and only remember who their father is.
-The father of the oldest person (called "ancestor") has passed away, and he only knows that he is an ancestor. .
+The father of the oldest person (called "ancestor") has passed away, and he only knows that he is an ancestor.
 In order to determine which family they belonged to, they came up with a way, as long as they asked their father if they were ancestors, and asked them generation by generation until they asked their ancestors.
 If you want to know whether two people are in the same family, you only need to see whether the ancestors of the two are the same.

-In this way of thinking, the find algorithm of disjoint algorithm was born.
+In this way of thinking, the find algorithm of disjoint set was born.

 Here we offer a C++ implementation for your reference: